 The agency has adopted policy that is compliant with this standard.
 Executive Directive #72, Section XVI, A, 4, states, "The facility shall not rely on offender interpreters, offender readers or other types of offender assistants except in exigent circumstances where an extended delay in obtaining an effective interpreter could compromise the offender's safety, the performance of first-responder duties or the investigation of the offender's allegations.
 The exigent circumstances in which offender assistants are used shall be documented.

-The audit team interviewed ten officers regarding the use of inmate interpreters.
-One officer was unsure of the policy and a second officer said he would allow it.
-This was the same officer that was previously characterized as being resistant to the interview process.
-Spanish speaking inmates that were interviewed (through a language line) indicated that they received written materials regarding PREA.
+The audit team interviewed twelve officers regarding the use of inmate interpreters.
+None of the officers stated that they would use inmate interpreters for PREA purposes in a non-emergency situation.
+Spanish speaking inmates that were interviewed indicated that they received written materials regarding PREA.
 None reported that they were trained by other inmates.